Nobody wants to be that intolerable boss

 This is a typical indication of a micromanager.
 When you end up just wasting valuable time and resources just to get across a message that could’ve been disseminated through email or discussed at a later time, you’re only killing efficiency and momentum.

-It’s normal to check up on team members, especially during critical times wherein everything has to be perfect to avoid losing something huge.
-But if it’s always causing you paranoia even on a regular day, then you’re probably preoccupied by making sure everything is done your way.
+It’s normal to want to know what everybody is doing, especially during critical times wherein everything has to be perfect to avoid losing something huge.
+But if it’s always causing you paranoia even on a regular day, then you’re probably preoccupied with making sure everything is done your way.